Fort Lauderdale Distracted Driver Attorneys Obtain Justice When Negligence Causes an Accident

 In 2014, more than 3,000 people were killed and 431,000 were injured because someone was driving while distracted.
 Ten percent of all deaths involving teenage drivers, ages 15-19, were because a driver was distracted.
 There is simply no excuse for driving while distracted.
 Driving isn’t hard.
 You get in the car, keep both hands on the wheel, keep your eyes and ears on the traffic around you, and keep your mind on your driving.
 Drivers who fail to follow these clear rules of driving deserve to be held responsible when distractions result in serious injuries or cause a loved one to die.

 Sadly, the statistics for distracted driving are only getting worse as the ways of communicating through technology increase.
 Yeboah Law Group, P.A. understands how tragic the consequences of distracted driving can be.
 Drivers who lose control of their vehicle for even an instant cause crashes that kill and injuries such as broken bones, spinal cord damage, paralysis, nerve damage, internal bleeding, and a range of medical problems.
-Our Miami distracted driving lawyers understand that many victims who survive never fully recover.
+Our Fort Lauderdale distracted driving lawyers understand that many victims who survive never fully recover.
 Families of deceased victims deserve strong advocacy, which is why we pursue wrongful death lawsuits on their behalf.

 Types of distracted driving